Fixed point theorem for generalized Kannan type mappings: The main result

-The following theorem is the main result of this paper. \begin{thm} Let $(X,d)$, $|X|\geqslant 3$, be a complete metric space and let the mapping $T\colon X\to X$ satisfy the following two conditions: \begin{itemize} \item [(i)] $T(T(x))\neq x$ for all $x\in X$ such that $Tx\neq x$. \item [(ii)] $T$ is a generalized Kannan-type mapping on $X$. \end{itemize} Then $T$ has a fixed point.
+The following theorem is the main result of this paper. \begin{thm} Let $(X,d)$, $|X|\geqslant 3$, be a complete metric space and let the mapping $T\colon X\to X$ satisfy the following two conditions: \begin{itemize} \item [(i)] $T$ does not possess periodic points of prime period $2$. \item [(ii)] $T$ is a generalized Kannan-type mapping on $X$. \end{itemize} Then $T$ has a fixed point.
 The number of fixed points is at most two. \end{thm}

 \begin{proof} Let $x_0\in X$, $Tx_0=x_1$, $Tx_1=x_2$, \ldots, $Tx_n=x_{n+1}$, \ldots.
 Suppose that $x_n$ is not a fixed point of the mapping $T$ for every $n=0,1,...$.
 Since $x_{n-1}$ is not fixed, then $x_{n-1}\neq x_n=Tx_{n-1}$.
 By condition (i) $x_{n+1}=T(T(x_{n-1}))\neq x_{n-1}$ and by the supposition that $x_{n}$ is not fixed we have $x_n\neq x_{n+1}=Tx_n$.
 Hence, $x_{n-1}$, $x_n$ and $x_{n+1}$ are pairwise distinct.
 Let us set in~(\ref{e1}) $x=x_{n-1}$, $y=x_n$, $z=x_{n+1}$.
 Then